Obstruction by Wearing a Disguise

 Anyone who commits this crime will be guilty of a first-degree misdemeanor which can be punished up to 365 days in jail and a $1,000 fine.Contact the Law Office of Roger P. Foley, P.A.

 If you have been arrested and charged with this crime, call our law offices.
-We can schedule a free initial consultation to meet with you.
+We can schedule a free 20 minute phone consultation to meet with you.
 We want to hear your side of the story and discuss the facts of the case with you.
 The facts you give us are very important because we will use them to create a defense strategy.
 We will investigate your case by finding out what evidence the prosecutor has and by taking depositions of the police officers to find out what they observed.
 All this information will help us negotiate with the prosecutor about your case.
 If the prosecutor does not agree with our negotiation proposals, we can argue your case to the judge or even jury.
 Know that we will represent you aggressively at whatever stage your case is at.
 Call today so we can start working for you.